March 15, 2021

 18.3 Annual Evaluations:

-(a) Members of the teaching faculty: At least once each year, each employee other than tenured full professors shall have an evaluation conference with the department chairperson or a member of the departmental P&B committee to be assigned by the chairperson.
+(a) Members of the teaching faculty: At least once each year, each employee other than tenured full professors shall have an evaluation conference2 with the department chairperson or a member of the departmental P&B committee3 to be assigned by the chairperson.
 Tenured full professors may be evaluated.
 At the conference, the employee's total academic performance and professional progress for that year and cumulatively to date shall be reviewed.
 Following this conference, the chairperson or assigned member of the P&B shall prepare a record of the discussion in memorandum form for inclusion in the employee's personal file.
 Within ten (10) working days after the conference, a copy of the memorandum shall be given to the employee.
 If the overall evaluation is unsatisfactory, the memorandum shall so state.
 The employee in such case shall have the right to endorse on the memorandum a request to appear in person before the department P&B.

 In addition, please note that the Memorandum of Agreement for a Successor Collective Bargaining Agreement signed by CUNY and the PSC on October 21, 2019 contains an amendment to Article 18.3(a) of the Contract quoted above, adding the following paragraph to address evaluation of faculty "who, in a given academic year, teach the majority of their classes in a department or program other than the one to which they are appointed."
 This provision states in full as follows: